 - 1. The design flow for employees is based on the total number of employees present in any 24-hour period. - 2.
 Multiply the hydraulic loading rate by 1.8 for sizing the disposal field.
 The initial value taken from the table is used to size the septic tank and for minimum lot size determinations. - 3.
-22 M.R.S.MRS §1672 requires a public rest room for shopping centers containing six6 or more separate retail establishments with an off\-street public parking area of not less than two2 acres. - 4.
-Requires an external grease interceptor sized and installed pursuant to Section $\underline{67}(L)$ . - 5.
+22 MRS §1672 requires a public rest room for shopping centers containing six or more separate retail establishments with an off-street public parking area of not less than two acres. - 4.
+Requires an external grease interceptor sized and installed pursuant to Section 7(L). - 5.
 Requires outlet filter in septic tank.

-TABLE 45D DISPOSAL FIELD SIZING
+TABLE 5D DISPOSAL FIELD SIZING

 Multiply the hydraulic loading rate ("Sizing Factor" shown in Table in square feet per gallon per day) times the design flow (gallons per day).
 This equation gives the minimum square feet of bottom and side wall area below the invert needed for a standard stone-filled disposal field.
-For trench disposal field sizing, see Section 45(Q)(6).
+For trench disposal field sizing, see Section 5(Q)(6).
 Proprietary devices may be used in lieu of stone filled fields.